 The Richmond Volunteer Fire Department is one of the oldest chartered fire departments in Michigan.
 Every member is dedicated to help save lives and property, both residential and commercial.
 We provide the city and contracted townships the most current trained personnel and equipment available.

-The Richmond Fire Department is overseen by the City Council.
-The Chief is voted on by the members of the department and appointed by City Council for a maximum term of 3 years.
-There are 6 slated officers that oversee other functions of the department.
+The Richmond Volunteer Fire Department is overseen by the City Council.
+The Fire Chief is voted into the position by the members of the department then appointed by City Council for a maximum term of 3-years that begins the first of March of that respective year.
+There are 7 slated officers that oversee other functions of the department.
 Each officer is directed by the chief and oversees all the members of the department.

-The volunteer members are required to train throughout the year, which does not include the 120 hours of state certified fire training to become a regular member.
-The department conducts one business meeting, one training night and 4 equipment checks per month.
-The certified training consists of structural training, air bags, pumps, drafting, ladders, drivers training, hazmat and decon, WMD disasters, CPR and MFR certification, search and rescue, and ropes.
-Through donations, the department usually performs one live burn per year.
+The volunteer members are required to train throughout the year, which includes 120 hours of state certified fire training required for each regular member.
+The department conducts one (1) business meeting, one (1) training night and four (4) equipment apparatus checks each month.
+The certified training consists of structural training, air bags deployment, extrication, pump operations, drafting of water, ladders and ropes, hazmat and decon, WMD disasters, CPR and MFR certification, search and rescue as well ice rescue.
+Through donations, the department usually performs one (1) live burn per year.

 Fire Prevention Week

 This is a week long program during October, which is designed to teach adults and young children about the do's and don'ts concerning fire safety, stop drop and roll, calling 911, and checking the smoke alarms in their homes.